 Breeding Strategies for Legumes: Integrating Traditional and Modern Approaches for Drought Resilience and Productivity

 Breeding strategies for legumes have evolved from conventional selection methods to encompass advanced molecular and biotechnological tools, enabling the efficient development of high-yielding, drought-tolerant, and disease-resistant varieties.
 Given the vulnerability of legumes to abiotic stresses such as drought, the integration of traditional and modern breeding approaches is crucial for securing legume productivity in climate-stressed environments.

+Pre-breeding:

 1. Conventional Breeding Approaches

 Conventional methods remain foundational in legume breeding, especially for initial trait identification and varietal improvement in resource-limited settings.
-Some of the grain legumes with drought resistance have been developed using conventional breeding methods, highlighting major breeding achievements and targeted traits are in detailed in table 3.
+Some of the grain legumes with drought resistance have been developed using conventional breeding methods, highlighting major breeding achievements and targeted traits which are in presented in table 3.

 Mass Selection and Pedigree Breeding: These are widely applied to develop drought-tolerant varieties based on observable phenotypic traits such as early maturity, seed yield, canopy temperature depression, and root depth.
 For example, several high-yielding and drought-tolerant chickpea and cowpea varieties have been developed using pedigree selection in India and sub-Saharan Africa.

-Recurrent Selection and Hybridization: Crossbreeding of elite parents followed by recurrent selection helps accumulate desirable traits.
+Hybridization and Recurrent Selection: Crossbreeding of elite parents followed by recurrent selection helps accumulate desirable traits.
 These approaches, although time-consuming and labor-intensive, are effective in combining yield potential with stress tolerance.

 Participatory Breeding: Involving farmers in the selection process enhances the adoption of locally adapted varieties.
 This is particularly effective in marginal environments where genotype-by-environment interactions are significant.